CREATING OPTIMISM, SETTING YOUR COURSE & GETTING WHERE YOU WANT TO GO.

 Checking off tasks and goals as “completed” gives me a sense of quantifiable progress, no matter how small the steps.
 (I’ve got the kind of brain that responds to this.)
 I find I need it, as many of my projects these days are rather open-ended and the “pay off” is quite delayed.

 Another helpful habit I’ve cultivated is daily journaling.
 I call mine “dry erase journaling” because I erase it after each day’s entry.
 The idea is I have a space of complete and utter honesty where I can say, express or let out everything- the good, the bad, the ugly.
 Because I erase it, there is no need for self-editing.
-I want to know all that’s inside me, whether I like it or not- give it a bit of time to crawl out of its hole and move around a bit before it resubmerges to its safer solitude.
+I want to know all that’s inside me, whether I like it or not- give it a bit of time to crawl out of its hole and stretch its legs in the sun before it re-submerges to its safer solitude.

-I think an artist (or really anyone) owes it to themselves to “Know Thyself.”
+Everyone (especially an artist) should follow the Socratic, “Know Thyself” imperative.
 So why not do this in a way that allows maximum honesty and freedom?
-All you have, all you’re left with is who you are anyway.
+All you have, all you’re left with after expressing it, is who you are anyway.
 I’m not writing this journal for posterity or anyone by myself- so I don’t need to conserve my entries.
 I know myself better after journalling, and that’s the payoff.
 That’s my “dry erase journal.”

 Finally, back in the light of day, I’ve discovered daily “mindfulness meditation” as very helpful in dialing down my reactivity and dialing in a sense of calm connection and mental readiness.
 I like Sam Harris’s “Waking Up” app, but there are many good sources for learning meditation.